-The PPS is for a site with no previously associated cases with conditions.
+The current proposal is a new PPS application, with no previously associated cases with conditions.

 Plan 2035

 The site is located Environmental Strategy Area 1 (formerly the Developed Tier) of the Regulated Environmental Protection Areas Map, as designated by Plan 2035.